Transfer on Death Deeds Allow You to Transfer Ownership of Real Property Outside of Probate

 - Avoid Probate: Real estate is one of the most common reasons estates go through probate.
 A TODD deed allows the transfer of property directly to your beneficiary, avoiding this time-consuming and costly process.

-- Retain Ownership During Your Lifetime: You remain the sole owner of the property during your lifetime, with full rights to sell, mortgage, or lease it.
+- Retain Ownership During Your Lifetime: You retain control and full ownership of the property during your lifetime, with full legal rights to sell, mortgage, or lease it.

 - Cost-Effective Solution: Compared to setting up a trust or going through probate, a TODD deed is a more affordable option for transferring real estate.